hirrolot/metalang99/README.md

 ### Q: Is it Turing-complete?

 A: Nope.
-The C/C++ preprocessor is capable to iterate only up to a certain limit (see this [SO question](https://stackoverflow.com/questions/3136686/is-the-c99-preprocessor-turing-complete)).
+The C/C++ preprocessor is capable to iterate only [up to a certain limit](https://stackoverflow.com/questions/3136686/is-the-c99-preprocessor-turing-complete).
 For Metalang99, this limit is defined in terms of reductions steps (see the [specification]).

 [specification]: https://github.com/Hirrolot/metalang99/blob/master/spec/spec.pdf